Schedule of Events

 Can a Race Entry be transferred to someone else?

-You may transfer your entry to another participant.
+You may transfer your entry to another participant until March 20th.
 The transferee must register and sign all of our waivers.
-In order to do so you must contact us (email@example.com) requesting the transfer.
+In order to do so you must contact us (firstname.lastname@example.org) requesting the transfer.
 Any unauthorized transfers will result in disqualification.
 Now here's where we want you to listen very carefully: DO NOT GIVE YOUR BIB TO SOMEONE ELSE.
-We allow for FREE TRANSFERS to another runner to help you avoid this, and then your friend can run the race officially under their own name.
+We allow for FREE TRANSFERS to another runner to avoid this, and then your friend can run the race officially under their own name.
 It causes race directors and other runners a LOT of heart ache when there are "bandits" because in small races, those bandits often win age group awards.

 I was injured after registering for the race.
 Can I get a refund or defer until next year?